ga-wdi-lessons/sinatra-rest/intro-and-params.md

 - List the HTTP request verbs
 - Distinguish between a route and a path
 - Define routes with URL parameters and access those parameters
-- Access data from the params hash in sinatra
+- Access data from the params hash in Sinatra

 ## Intro (10 minutes)

 In unit 1, we learned all about HTML/CSS/JS, and the web.
-It was awesome, we got to spend our time building sweet apps and games like War, Concentration, etc.
+It was awesome, we got to spend our time building sweet apps and games like Hangman, Tower of Hanoi, etc.

-In this most recent unit, we learned about Ruby, an awesome language that can run outside the browser, and makes it easy to save data to a DB and write our programs using OOP.
+In this most recent unit, we learned about Ruby, an awesome language that can run outside the browser, makes it easy to save data to a DB and write our programs using OOP.

 But you probably noticed that we've been stuck writing boring CLI apps that